Franmil Reyes Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to allow 12 home runs (0.8 per game), the fourth-fewest in baseball.
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- deGrom gets the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts through 16 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his fourth of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Kansas City Royals, when he tossed seven innings, allowing two earned runs while giving up seven hits.
+- In his most recent appearance on Thursday, the righty threw five innings against the Kansas City Royals, allowing six earned runs while surrendering 10 hits.

+- The 33-year-old has an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.